SMILELab-FL/FedLab/docs/source/tutorials/tutorial_2.rst

 Asynchronous
 =============

-Asynchronous is given by :class:`ServerAsynchronousManager` and :meth:`ClientActiveManager`.
+Asynchronous is given by :class:`ServerAsynchronousManager` and :class:`ClientActiveManager`.
 Communication procedure is shown as follows.

 .. image:: ../../imgs/fedlab-asynchronous.svg